jacek213/chunk-list-webpack-plugin/README.md

 * `output` - output file path within destination directory.
 Default: `chunks-list.json`.
 * `extensions` - only files with whitelisted extensions will be listed in file.
 Default: `false`.
 * `groupByExtension` - If set to true, output will contain object with files grouped by extensions as keys.
 If set to false - output returns an array.
 Default: `false`
-* `externalChunks` - array of external file names added to output chunk list json file.
+* `externalChunks` - optional array of external file names added to output chunk list json file.

 ### License